COMMUNITY ENGAGEMENT CORE

 ensure results and their implications are disseminated back to the communities in an understandable way.

 The CRAB convenes two times monthly to meet with investigators.
-See our "CRAB one-pager" below for more information and visit our calendar to view upcoming meeting dates.
+See our "CRAB FAQ" below for more information and visit our calendar to view upcoming meeting dates.
 Click here to learn more about the CRAB.

 Please note: We are currently updating our resource request system to provide new features and enhancements